AlexanderIw/freecodecampprofile/readme.md

 ### **_project 1: Basic Front End Development Project: portfolio_**
 ---------------------------------------------------
-It is my portfolio where all my project 2 - N will be link together.
+This is my portfolio where all my project 2 - N will be link together.

 tools:
 + npm live-server
 + npm bower